red6/dmn-check/README.md

 ## Usage

-`dmn-check` can be used either as a normal plugin inside your projects `pom.xml` or as a standalone program.
+`dmn-check` can be used either as a normal Maven plugin inside your projects `pom.xml` or as a standalone program.

 ### Configuration in POM